-Brian Clough, was the creator of Derby County in the early 70s, where raised the team in the first category, won the first championship in its history, but also with the amazing Nottingham Forest at the end of the decade, where he won two consecutive League Cups.
+Brian Clough was the creator of Derby County in the early 70s.
+He raised the team in the first category, won the first championship in its history, but also with the amazing Nottingham Forest at the end of the decade, where he won two consecutive League Cups.

 His character, hopelessly cranky.
 From Hartlepool, where he began his career, until his beloved Nottingham (which ended his coaching career), Clough never hold back his words, even though he knew it would cause reactions from the conservative minds of English society.
 His criticism was about players, colleagues, and even the Federation national team of his country.

-His personality has inspired articles, books, documentaries and a film, since his failed career in Leeds, transfered as a movie to the big screen.
+His personality has inspired articles, books, documentaries and a film, since his failed career in Leeds, transferred as a movie to the big screen.

 Brian Clough 's death in 2004 due to stomach cancer, scattered grief in the world of football, a man who was the epitome of "genuine man".